 The knee joint is composed of three 'compartments', called the medial (the inner compartment), the lateral (outer) and the patellofemoral (the kneecap).

-Where arthritis only affects one of these compartments, a unicompartmental, or partial knee replacement procedure is a viable alternative to a Total Knee Replacement.
+Where arthritis only affects one of these compartments, a Unicompartmental Knee Replacement (UKR) procedure, also called a partial knee replacement – is a viable alternative to a Total Knee Replacement.

 The main advantages of this approach as compared to total knee replacement are a quicker procedure, a quicker recovery period and less pain for the patient.

 As it preserves more of the original bone and ligament structures of the knee joint it is also likely to preserve the proprioceptive feedback from the knee allowing for more natural kinematics and sensations in the knee.

 Unicompartmental knee replacement is a good option only in some patients with the other knee compartments well preserved.
 Dr Sunil Reddy routinely uses Patient specific technology (PSI) for UKR to achieve best possible outcomes.
 He will discuss these aspects of care at the time of consultation for your knee arthritis.

 The procedure generally takes less than 90 minutes and is conducted under either a general anaesthetic or a spinal / epidural anaesthetic.

 The surgery involves an incision about 6-8 cm near the kneecap.
 If there is significant damage to the cartilage tissue underneath the kneecap or in the other compartment, the surgery may need to be converted to a full knee replacement procedure.

 You and your Unicompartmental Knee Replacement – Things you need to know

 Total hip and knee replacement surgeries are incredibly advanced and time-tested treatments that significantly improve your quality of life and let you pursue activities and hobbies you loved to do.
 UKR is a suitable option only in some patients and Dr Sunil Reddy will discuss this option with you if appropriate at the initial consultation.